-The CAS Latency ratings of the RAM are usually presented with the RAM by the engineers, either on the RAM itself or on the paperwork alongside the RAM.
+To calculate real-world RAM latency in nanoseconds, you will need both its CAS latency and its frequency.
+The CAS Latency and RAM Speed are usually presented by the manufacturer, either on the RAM itself, on the paperwork alongside the RAM, or on the manufacturer’s site.
 You’ll often see the term ‘CL’ followed by a couple of digits separated by hyphens.
-The digits before the first hyphen represent the CAS Latency of the RAM.
-Let’s suppose that the digit is 17, then this means that the RAM will go through 17 cycles to deliver the data to the memory controller.
+The first number represents the CAS Latency of the RAM.
+And the RAM speed is represented in Mhz.

-In case you’re not aware of the CAS Latency of your RAM then there are several online tools such as CPU-Z available on the internet that you can download, and they’ll give you the required information in a single click.
-The clock speed of the RAM could be seen from the task manager in Windows.
+Moreover, in case you’re not aware of the CAS Latency of your RAM then there are several online tools such as CPU-Z available on the internet that you can download, and they’ll give you the required information in a single click.
 You can also utilize this RAM latency calculator.

 The major difference between RAM Speed and CAS Latency is that the more RAM speeds the better, and the lesser the CAS Latency, the better.
 They are pretty much the inverse of each other.
 RAM speed defines the amount of data that a RAM can transfer in one second.
 CAS Latency on the other hand defines the number of cycles that a RAM goes through before transferring data.